beeware/briefcase/docs/how-to/debugging/vscode.rst

 VSCode debugger you are ready to debug your app.
 You can set `breakpoints <https://code.visualstudio.com/docs/debugtest/debugging#_breakpoints>`_
 , use the `data inspection <https://code.visualstudio.com/docs/debugtest/debugging#_data-inspection>`_
-, use the `debug console REPL <https://code.visualstudio.com/docs/debugtest/debugging#_debug-console-repl>`_ and all other debugging features of VSCode :)
+, use the `debug console REPL <https://code.visualstudio.com/docs/debugtest/debugging#_debug-console-repl>`_ and all other debugging features of VSCode 🙂

-But there are also some restrictions, that do not work:
+But there are some restrictions, that must be taken into account:

 - Restart the debugger via the green circle is not working correctly.

-Some more notes to the ``.vscodelaunch.json`` options:
+- ``justMyCode`` has to be set to ``false``.
+An incorrect configuration can disrupt debugging support.
- - It is not required to specify ``pathMappings``.
-This will be done by briefcase dynamically.
+- ``pathMappings`` should not be set manually.
+This will be set by briefcase dynamically.
+An incorrect configuration can disrupt debugging support.
- - If you want to debug not only your own code but also external libraries that you have defined using :attr:`requires`, you can additionally set `justMyCode <https://code.visualstudio.com/docs/python/debugging#_justmycode>`_ to ``false``.